groonga/groonga/doc/source/reference/commands/logical_select.rst

 .. versionadded:: 7.0.1

-Corresponds to :ref:`logical-select-columns-name-stage` in :doc:`select`.
-See :ref:`logical-select-columns-name-stage` for
+Corresponds to :ref:`select-columns-name-stage` in :doc:`select`.
+See
-details.
+:ref:`select-columns-name-stage` for details.

 This is required parameter.